vmware/cluster-api-provider-cloud-director/docs/WORKLOAD_CLUSTER.md

 2. Update the name of the cluster
     * Retrieve the value of `Cluster.metadata.name` and replace-all the value with the new cluster name.
-3. Update the `namespace` property of all the objects with the namespace assigned to you (tenant user) on the management cluster by the tenant administrator.
+3. Update the `namespace` property of all the objects with the namespace assigned to you (tenant user) on the management cluster by the organization administrator.
 3. Update the `VCDCluster.spec` parameters using the informational comments in the sample yaml.
 It is strongly recommended that the `refreshToken` parameter be used, the username and password fields should be omitted or set as empty strings.
    Refer to [how to create refreshToken](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-A1B3B2FA-7B2C-4EE1-9D1B-188BE703EEDE.html).
-4. Update `VCDMachineTemplate` objects of both Control plane and workers with the TKG OVA details.
+4. Update `VCDMachineTemplate` objects of both Control plane and workers with the whereabouts of TKG OVA, which will be used as a template for the cluster VMs.
+Refer to the informational comments of the example YAML.
 5. Update `KubeadmControlPlane` object(s) with the below details of Kubernetes components.
 The values must match the Kubernetes version of the corresponding template specified in `VCDMachineTemplate` object(s).
-See here on [how to retrieve the versions from respective TKGm bill of materials](#tkgm_bom).
+See the [script to extract Kubernetes component versions from TKG Bill of materials](#tkgm_bom).
     1. Update `KubeadmControlPlane.spec.version`, `KubeadmControlPlane.spec.kubeadmConfigSpec.dns`,
        `KubeadmControlPlane.spec.kubeadmConfigSpec.etcd`, `KubeadmControlPlane.spec.kubeadmConfigSpec.imageRepository`.
        The above sample file has the values corresponding to v1.20.8 Kubernetes version of TKGm template.